Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: Spectral Signatures of Naked Singularities

 {\bf\em 2.
 Interaction between inflowing and outflowing accretion streams efficiently thermalizes bulk flows.} After encountering the near-singularity turning point, accreting gas will generate a local, if bound, outflow.
-For approximately axisymmetric accretion flows, which encompasses all models under consideration for \SgrA and \VirA, these outflows will collide with subsequently accreting gas, though potentially at a distinct azimuthal location.
-The resulting, relativistic counter-streaming gas flows are subject to multiple mechanisms for thermalizing their bulk energy, chief among which are shocks that will thermalize the energy on the shock-crossing time, which is less than or similar to the typical orbital timescale.
+For approximately axisymmetric accretion flows, which encompass all models under consideration for \SgrA and \VirA, these outflows will collide with subsequently accreting gas, though potentially at a distinct azimuthal location.
+Once a counterflow is established (i.e., on an initial timescale of $\Delta t$ as defined in \autoref{eq:dt_approx}), the resulting, relativistic counterstreaming gas flows are subject to multiple mechanisms for thermalizing their bulk energy.
+Chief among these mechanisms is an accretion shock that will thermalize the energy on the shock-crossing time, which is usually much less than the typical orbital timescale.
 Importantly, these dissipation mechanisms are dependent solely on the baryonic physics of the accreting material, and independent of the details of the singular spacetime.
 Thus, it is generally anticipated that the kinetic energy of the bulk flow fully thermalizes on very short timescales.

 {\bf\em 3.
 The thermalized region remains compact.} Following thermalization, we will assume that the hot, thermalized region remains compact, i.e., smaller than the spacetime's photon orbit (should one exist).
 This condition is a natural consequence of the very short thermalization timescale at the shocks, following which the gas will form into a settling flow toward the minimum of $V^t_{\rm eff}(r,0)$, $r_{\rm tp,min}$ which is generally outside $r_*$.
 Moreover, in the cases of \SgrA and \VirA, the shadows observed by EHT indicate that the accretion flow remains well ordered down to the photon orbit, implying that any accretion shock must appear inside this region in those sources.